inspectordanno/inspectordanno.github.io/_projects/personal.md

 The ideal solution would probably be to store the strings in an array, and invoke the functions from draw, while cycling through the strings.
 The only other minor problem I had was collectively positioning rectangles on the canvas, but I learned today that I could do with translate.

 This is the draw function.
-It is basicaly a timer that changes the slides every three seconds.
+It is basically a timer that changes the slides every three seconds.

 ~~~js
 function draw() {